moonsama/docs/docs/pallets-precompiles/solidity-precompiles/referenda-precompile-contract.md

 Note

-There can be some unintended consequences when using the precompiled contracts on Moonbeam.
-Please refer to the [Security Considerations](https://docs.moonbeam.network/builders/get-started/eth-compare/security) page for more information.
+There can be some unintended consequences when using the precompiled contracts on Moonsama Network.
+Please refer to the [Security Considerations](builders/get-started/eth-compare/security) page for more information.

 ## The Referenda Solidity Interface

-`[Referenda.sol](https://github.com/PureStake/moonbeam/blob/master/precompiles/referenda/Referenda.sol)` is a Solidity interface that allows developers to interact with the precompile's methods.
+`[Referenda.sol](/blob/master/precompiles/referenda/Referenda.sol)` is a Solidity interface that allows developers to interact with the precompile's methods.
 The methods are as follows:

 - **referendumCount**() - a read-only function that returns the total referendum count
 - **submissionDeposit**() - a read-only function that returns the Submission Deposit required for each referendum